h6y3/neovim_zettelkasten_ai/README.md

 Also check your file ignoring patterns to ensure you're not searching through large binary files or node_modules directories.

 6. **NERDTree sorting not working**: If NERDTree sorting by modification time isn't working, try refreshing NERDTree with the `R` key while NERDTree is focused, or toggle the sort mode with `<leader>ns` and then back again.

+7. **Avante API key issues**: If you're having trouble with the Anthropic API key, make sure it's correctly set in your environment as `ANTHROPIC_API_KEY` or enter it when prompted by Avante.

+8. **Avante not showing responses**: Make sure you have the correct model string (`claude-3-7-sonnet-20250219`) and ensure the timeout is sufficient (30000ms or higher).